cjgarcia75/cs480Garcia/PA10/README.md

-# PA9: Lighting
+# PA10: Pinball
-### Jake Lahr
+### Christian Garcia

 # Project description
-This project is demonstrating light
+This project is a pinball game.

-GROUP PROJECT: My teammate is Christian Garcia.
+GROUP PROJECT: My teammate is Jake Lahr.
 Grade this project.

 ## Building